XiaopeiYang/LM4CV_similarity/README.md

 Testing with knn-classifier:

+  Training with a base/novel split when applying KNN.
 - **nn-classifier** : choosing True means testing with knn-classifier
 -  **base_ratio**: Choose one from [0.1 ~ 0.9].
 Choosing 0.5 means 3 base classes for training; choosing 0.7 means 4 base classes for training; choosing 0.4 means 2 base classes for training.

   run ```python knn.py  ```